bem-site/bem-js-tutorial/README.md

  1. Modifier name,
  1. Modifier value to be set,
- 1. Previous modifier value;
+ 1. Previous modifier value.

-With them the actions can be a bit different depending on a modifier value.
+With these, the actions can be a bit different depending on the modifier value.

-Here a corresponding element is given `status_on` modifier so that its light turns on as well as previously active projector is set `status_off`.
+Here a corresponding element is given the `status_on` modifier so that its light turns on and the previously active projector is set `status_off`.

-Modifiers are set on elements with the already familiar `setMod` helper with an optional first parameter which means and element.<br/>
+Modifiers are set on elements with the already familiar `setMod` helper with an optional first parameter which means an element name.<br/>

-So, providing different parameters to the same `setMod` function you can:
+So, by providing different parameters to the same `setMod` function you can:

 ```js
 // apply a modifier to a current block